BlueBrain/nexus/src/main/paradox/docs/api/current/kg/kg-files-api.md

 @@@ note { .tip title="Authorization notes" }

-When  modifying files, the caller must have `projects/write` permissions on the current path of the project or the ancestor paths.
+When modifying files, the caller must have the permissions defined on the storage associated to the file on the current path of the project or the ancestor paths.

-When  reading files, the caller must have `projects/read` permissions on the current path of the project or the ancestor paths.
+When  reading files, the caller must have the permissions defined on the storage associated to the file on the current path of the project or the ancestor paths.

 @@@